Curriculum Detail

 • Advanced Spanish Honors

-Advanced Spanish Honors is an advanced, literature based course that focuses on developing richer vocabulary, understanding more complex grammar, and reading authentic material.
+Advanced Spanish Honors is an advanced, literature-based course that focuses on developing richer vocabulary, understanding more complex grammar, and reading authentic material.
 Works from authors such as Neruda, Paz, Mistral, Borges, García Márquez, Cortázar, and many more are examined and students write both creative and analytical responses.
-The literature will include short stories, essays, poems, autobiographies, and more.
-Each trimester has an overarching theme through which the literature is studied: geography of Latin America in the fall, Spain and Cervantes in the winter, and immigration in the spring.
-According to the ACTFL Proficiency Guidelines, students complete this course at a consistent and solid Intermediate-high to Advanced-mid level of proficiency.
+The literary themes may include the geography of Latin America, Spain and Cervantes, and immigration through short stories, essays, poems, autobiographies and more.
+This course will be taught almost exclusively in Spanish.

 Prerequisite: Intermediate-Advanced Spanish